rhiaro/questforbrothers/index.md

 "But you brought one along," said Nika.
 The light-eyed Hora suppressed a smirk.
 Dr Santari said nothing.
 The carriage began to bump over cobblestones, and Nika went back to her seat.

 "Well, this'll be fun," she whispered to Jackann.

+[She did not look much like her sister, who was pale and drawn, with small features and dark eyes.]

+The carriage left Ambar's gates and rolled down the hill along the cobbled road that went south.
+After a few minutes they stopped.
+Nika and the twins craned against the windows to see what was going on, and eventually got up to stick their heads out of the carriage door.
+Senpo was at the back, hooking up an enormous trailer of material from the quarry.
+After that they were accompanied by the constant deep rattle of the coupling.

+The day's journey was uneventful.
+Jackann stared out of the window at the scenery.
+Nika did too, but kept moving seats.
+Illai fell asleep almost at once, and Hora talked and sang to the baby.
+Atta and Dipa gave the impression of being up to something, but exchanged hardly a word between themselves.
+Dr Santari immersed himself in a book that he had produced from an inside pocket of his jacket.

+The sky clouded over, but occasional rays of sunlight slipped through and painted patterns of shadow inside the carriage through dirty splotches on the windows.

+Nika moved to sit with Hora and held or distracted Annann.
+She started to ask the woman about where they were from, where they were going.
+Hora's answers were vague, but she seemed to welcome the conversation.
+They stopped talking, however, after a few sharp looks from Dr Santari.

+Jackann wasn't sure if he had fallen asleep, but the realisation that the light was fading was sudden.
+A gnawing pain in his stomach was sudden as well.
+The twins were cracking nuts.
+One held out their hands to collect the shells while the other broke them apart and placed the meat in both mouths.
+Someone had lit one of the lamps overhead, and Jackann could see nothing but darkness, and a hint of his own reflection, in the carriage windows.
+He realised he was cold, too, and started to mentally prepare to stretch his limbs and dig around in one of the trunks for a blanket.
+Then the sounds and vibrations of the carriage changed, and they rumbled to a stop.

+"Do you need a hand?"
+Jackann approached the carriage door nervously as Hora awkwardly climbed down the steps.
+It looked like she couldn't straighten the left side of her body, which effectively meant that one of her legs was longer than the other.

+She threw Jackann a half smile.
+"I'm fine, thank you."
+She planted her feet in damp grass and turned to take the baby from her sister behind her.
+Jackann stared at her eyes.
+From this distance, he could see that they were violet.
+"Pleasant to not be bump-bumping along any more, isn't it?"
+Jackann wasn't sure if she spoke with an accent or had a slight speech impediment.

+He nodded.
+"It was making Nika sick."

+Nika had sprung from the carriage as soon as they stopped, and was now lying flat on her back amidst the scrub grass and weeds.
+Earlier in the afternoon they had parted ways with any kind of paved track.
+The land was relatively flat, but the small plants that covered it made for a very uneven surface.

+Senpo was clearing space to build a fire.
+The twins lurked nearby.
+They had asked Senpo if they could help, and he had said yes, but given them no instructions.

+Once the flames were roaring, and the group unpacked mats for the ground and moved in closer, Senpo summoned Atta and Dipa to the front of the carriage.
+Jackann could hear the uckici making peculiar soft purring sounds.
+They were probably being fed.

+Jackann's own stomach gurgled.
+He wondered if Senpo was in charge of cooking, or if he should step in.
+But Dr Santari had remained in the carriage, still reading, and he felt uneasy about going back in there alone to look for food.
+He looked over at the women.
+Nika was still lying flat, but closer to the fire.
+Hora held her sister's cheek in her palm and was looking into her eyes; they were deep in conversation.
+Jackann couldn't really hear the words, but the sounds were not familiar.
+Annann had crawled off her mother's lap and started to make her way towards the fire.
+Jackann scrambled to his feet to get in the baby's way.

+He tried to redirect her, but she just ploughed straight into his arms and clung to his clothes with chubby fingers.
+He lifted her, vague memories of Lark at this age in his mind, and returned her to Illai and Hora.
+He was sticky, somehow, just from touching her, and cringed.

+"Thank you, Jackann," said Hora.
+Illai just looked at him, wide eyed, afraid.
+Hora took one of Illai's hands and gently pulled her arm around Annann, who was sitting, gurgling, looking from one to the other.

+"Annann is a happy baby," said Hora, looking affectionately down at her niece.
+"I hope it rubs off on my sister, soon.
+Jackann, we should eat?
+Perhaps you will help me."

+The last part wasn't a question, and Jackann felt compelled, by something more than politeness (and more than his own hunger), to obey.
+He followed Hora over to the carriage.

+[TODO]

 ## Suari (in the desert)